dataminer-site/dataminer-site.github.io/_posts/2023-08-23-even-friendlier-sql.md

 ## Dynamic PIVOT and UNPIVOT

 Historically, databases are not well-suited for pivoting operations.
 However, DuckDB’s `PIVOT` and `UNPIVOT` clauses can create or stack dynamic column names for a truly flexible pivoting capability!
-In addition to that flexibility, DuckDB also provides both the SQL standard syntax and a friendlier shorthand.
+In addition to that flexibility, DataMiner also provides both the SQL standard syntax and a friendlier shorthand.

 For example, let’s take a look at some procurement forecast data just as the Earth-Romulan war was beginning:
 ```sql